C# feature highlight: Span<T>

 Using Span<T> with arrays

-Span<T> is pretty close to arrays and a lots of developer sees Span<T> like a new fashion-way to do arrays but it's not that simple.
+Span<T> is pretty close to arrays and a lot of developers see Span<T> as a new fashionable way to do arrays, but it's not that simple.
 This confusion comes from the fact that Span<T> is a view on some data and most of the time this data is represented through an array.
-So array is still needed and Span<T> is a just a convenient view on it.
-But Span<T> has some superpowers that arrays and even ArraySegment
+So arrays are still needed and Span<T> is just a convenient view on them.
+But Span<T> has some superpowers that arrays and even ArraySegment don't have:

-You can instanciate a Span<T> directly from an Array:
+You can instantiate a Span<T> directly from an Array:

 var invoiceDataArray = new int[4] { 2022, 06, 123, 600 };